 Fascinated by this mysterious Christian ruler, travelers, missionaries, and embassies from Europe in the thirteenth century (including Marco Polo) repeatedly tried to find the descendants of Prester John in Asia.

-The Old Slavonic version of Prester John’s letter to Emperor Emanuel, called “The Legend of the Indian Kingdom,” appeared in Russian in the thirteenth century.
+The Old Slavonic version of Prester John’s letter to Emperor Emanuel, called “The Legend of the Indian Kingdom,” appeared in Russia in the thirteenth century.
 In it, “The Tsar and Priest Ivan” is called a “champion of the Orthodox Faith in Christ.”

 During the Tatar-Mongol invasions, new life was breathed into the legend.
 In the first quarter of the thirteenth century, rumors abounded of Genguis Khan’s many conquests.
 After Crusaders took back the Egyptian city of Damietta, a certain bishop began to preach that Genguis Khan was actually David, the ruler of the “two Indias,” and he would soon come with his savage armies and help the Christians destroy the Saracens.
 More news from the Holy Land gave Europe hope that the Mongols would be that powerful army that would help the Crusaders win back the Holy Land.
-However, when Batu-Khan systematically destroyed the Russian princedoms, the idealistic hopes that the Mongols were the warriors of “King David” wavered.
+However, when Batu-Khan systematically destroyed the Russian princedoms, the idealistic hopes that the Mongols were the warriors of “King David” quickly disappeared.

 Soon afterward, Batu reached Hungary.
 Since the Mongols had “discredited” themselves in the eyes of the Europeans, the legend of Prester John had to evolve once again to survive.
 Very soon a new variant of the legend appeared, in which the Mongols rose up against Prester John and killed him.